 I am Jay!

-I am a Software Engineer specializing in Full Stack Web Development and recently, I've also developed a keen interest in Machine Learning Research.
-I am interested in researching Neural Network Architectures and applications of Machine Learning in Cryptography and Cybersecurity!
+I am a Machine Learning Engineer with a keen interest in Machine Learning Research.
+I am broadly interested in researching applications of Machine Learning in Cybersecurity, Intelligent Systems and Neural Network Architectures!

 Motivation behind this blog:

 Make content that is worthy of your time (and mine too).

 What content should you expect from this blog?

 I write tutorials on Machine Learning and useful privacy-focused softwares (mostly open-source).